uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   CaaS Platform requires a "Management Node" to deploy itself.
 Uyuni/SUSE Manager will offer to elect as Management Node:

   - The Uyuni/SUSE Manager itself.
 In this case, SUSE Manager does not obviously need to manage itself by installing `salt-minion` and will just apply the Management Node state.
+It doesn't require an extra management node for CaaSP (save resources and time) and `skuba` can be installed inside on top of a regular SLE15 SP1 (it is not going to cause any interference with the stack used by SUSE Manager).

   - A node deployed for this particular purpose (must run SUSE Linux Enterprise 15 SP1).
 Provided that the machine is a minion (Salt-only feature) and is running the correct OS (checked via grains), we can introduce a new entitlement ("Add-On System type") to entitle an existing machine as a Management Node.
   - An ephemeral container

   In case we do not select the container way, the user has also to assign the following channels to the Management Node (channels must be already synced by Uyuni/SUSE Manager):

   - SUSE CaaS Platform Extension to SUSE Linux Enterprise 15
   - SUSE Containers Module 15 SP1 x86_64

   In the corresponding Salt state, that must be applied via the usual highstate, the state must: